 Kilowatt-Hours to MPG-Equivalent

-So if the 2014 Ford Focus EV could travel 100 miles on 33.7 kWh of electricity (the energy equivalent of 1 gallon of gasoline), it would receive an mpg equivalency of 100 mpg-e.
-Since the Nissan Leaf requires slightly more than the 33.7 kWh gallon-of-gas equivalent to travel 100 miles (in this case, 34 kWh), it received an mpg equivalency rating of 99 mpg-e.
-What does all this have to do with fuel economy?
-Not much.
+So if the 2014 Ford Focus EV could travel 100 miles on 33.7 kWh of electricity (the energy equivalent of 1 gallon of gasoline), it would receive an mpg equivalency of 100 MPGe.
+But the Focus EV actually requires slightly less than the 33.7 kWh to travel 100 miles (in this case, 32 kWh), so it received an mpg equivalency rating of 105 MPGe.

 The EPA label provides both city and highway numbers as well as the overall average fuel economy.
 For EVs, which tend to do better in stop-and-go driving, where regenerative braking can help contribute to the battery's charge, city fuel efficiency is typically better than highway.
 That's the reverse of most gasoline vehicles.
 The Focus EV receives a 110 MPGe rating for city driving but scores only 99 MPGe on the highway.